OpenDreamKit/OpenDreamKit.github.io/_posts/2016-07-15-nbdime-scipy-us.md

 location: "SciPy 2016, Austin, Texax (US)"
 date: 2016/07/15
 redirect_from: "/activities/2016-07-15-nbdime-scipy-us/"
 tags:
     - talk
-    - Jupyter
+    - jupyter
-    - nbtime
+    - nbdime
 ---

 Talk to be presented at SciPy US, July 2016.
 Presentation to be linked when available.